 Venous access required IV cannula (IVC) or central venous access device (CVAD) is required to administer this treatment.
-Read more about central venous access device line selection Bisphosphonates and dental review Caution should be taken with prolonged use of bisphosphonates due to the risk of osteonecrosis of the jaw (ONJ).
-A dental review prior to treatment is recommended, and all dental issues treated before the initiation of bisphosphonates.
-Dental review 6 to 12 monthly during treatment is advisable to minimise risk of ONJ.
-Concurrent daily oral supplements of calcium 500 mg and vitamin D 400 International Units are recommended.
+Read more about central venous access device line selection Dental review Dental review prior to treatment and 6 monthly dental review during treatment is recommended to minimise risk of osteonecrosis of the jaw.
 Read more about medication-related osteonecrosis of the jaw (MRONJ) Electrolyte imbalances If hypocalcaemia, hypophosphataemia or hypomagnesaemia occurs short term supplemental therapy may be necessary.
 Patients who have undergone thyroid surgery may be particularly susceptible to developing hypocalcaemia due to relative hypoparathyroidism.
 Severe electrolyte imbalances may require hospital admission and aggressive intravenous replacement.
 Daily oral supplements of at least calcium 500 mg and vitamin D 400 International Units is required (unless contraindicated) for the duration of the therapy.
-Length of treatment Annual review of need for bisphosphonate therapy recommended after 2 years.
-If responsive or stable disease, bisphosphonates may be ceased.
-Bisphosphonates should be resumed upon relapse or onset of new skeletal-related events.
+Length of treatment It is unclear whether continuing the drug is of benefit once a skeletal related event has occurred.
 Blood tests EUC, calcium, magnesium and phosphate at baseline and prior to each treatment.
-Vaccinations Live vaccines are contraindicated in cancer patients receiving immunosuppressive therapy and/or who have poorly controlled malignant disease.
-Refer to the recommended schedule of vaccination for immunocompromised patients, as outlined in the Australian Immunisation Handbook.
-Read more about COVID-19 vaccines and cancer.